ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

 * Only a return or another manual construction can override a manual construction (MC)
-* A manual construction can override the following types: constructions, forward imputes from constructions and forward imputes from returns
+* A manual construction can override the following types: constructions, forward imputes from constructions, forward imputes from returns and backward imputes
 * A manual construction can be used as the predictive value when carrying out forward imputation (FIMC)
 * A forward impute from a manual construction can be used as the predictive